The Private Life of Chromium Browsers

 Like with Chromium, Iron can use Chrome's Pepper Flash library.
 Iron includes Chrome's PDF viewer but if you want Native Client back, you'll have to either download it separately from SRWare or pillage its files from another Chrome or Chromium installation.
 Iron does not use Chrome's web store for extensions though it can use most Chrome extensions and themes perfectly fine.
 Iron's web store instead points to its own add-on site and also of great interest is that on Linux, Iron is not compiled with SUID sandboxing.

 Here are the privacy related differences in a table.
-If you want to know what each of these things means, read about them individually in Chrome's Privacy Whitepaper.
+If you want to know what each of these things means, read about them individually in Google's Chrome Privacy Whitepaper.

 |Client token||No||No||Yes, but only if metrics is enabled.|